rifadul/Django-Project-Environment-Setup-with-virtual-Environment/README.md

 -> python manage.py createsuperuser
 -> python manage.py runserver

+# set

 # Add 'appName' to INSTALLED_APPS.
 The settings module will be in projectName/settings.py
 INSTALLED_APPS = [
     ...
     'appName',
 ]

+# Add Bangladeshi time zoon 'Asia/Dhaka' to TIME_ZONE.
+The settings module will be in projectName/settings.py
+TIME_ZONE = 'Asia/Dhaka'

 # Install Django REST framework into the virtual environment
 pip install djangorestframework